ufal/dspace-python-api/README.md

 ***
 ## !!!Migration notes:!!!
 - The values of table attributes that describe the last modification time of dspace object (for example attribute `last_modified` in table `Item`) have a value that represents the time when that object was migrated and not the value from migrated database dump.
+- If you don't have valid and complete data, not all data will be imported.

 ## How to write new tests
 Check test.example package.
 Everything necessary should be there.